raballew/okd-the-hard-way/docs/01-hypervisor.md

 [root@okd ~]# hostnamectl set-hostname okd.example.com
 ```

+> If you use a different hostname here, you will manually need to replace each
+> occurrence of `okd.example.com` with your domain.

 ## User

 The sudo command allows you to run programs with the security privileges of